 CCS graduates on fast-track to impactful careers

-In August, we will celebrate the graduation of four outstanding students from UF’s Department of Environmental Engineering Sciences and the Center for Coastal Solutions (CCS).
+In August, we celebrated the graduation of four outstanding students from UF’s Department of Environmental Engineering Sciences and the Center for Coastal Solutions (CCS).
 Hallie Fischman, Yvanna Serra, Sara Swaminathan and Sydney Williams are all set to continue their exciting journeys in research.
 Whether they’re pursuing Ph.D. studies, stepping into faculty roles, or diving into postdoctoral research, their skills, smarts and enthusiasm are sure to make a big impact in coastal conservation.
 Congratulations to these inspiring young women for their bright futures ahead!

 Sara Swaminathan: Gaining confidence through hands-on research